daramosn/daramosn/README.md

 <br/>

 #### About me 🧑
-I'm Diego, I'm an Electrical Engineer at National University of Colombia, passionate for IT and now I'm a Front-end developer.
+I'm Diego, I'm an Engineer at National University of Colombia, passionate for IT and now I'm a Front-end developer.

 I studied Web Development at UTP (Technological University of Pereira) in the program ‘Mision TIC’.
 Additionaly, I took online courses of Web Development and React js on Udemy.
 And currently I'm taking the Introduction to JavaScript course in EPAM!